deficoder/reactjs-scratch/docs/getting-started.md

     Step 3: [Webpack](https://webpack.js.org) to acquire and configure a bundler Webpack

-    3.1 install a few more packages, and you'll want to save these as dev dependencies
+    a. install a few more packages, and you'll want to save these as dev dependencies

     ```
     npm install --save-dev webpack@4.19.1 webpack-cli@3.1.1 webpack-dev-server@3.1.8 style-loader@0.23.0 css-loader@1.0.0 babel-loader@8.0.2
     ```

-    3.2 create a file called `webpack.config.js` in the project root
+    b. create a file called `webpack.config.js` in the project root

     ```
     cat <<EOF > webpack.config.js